Buying property in Riviera Maya?

 Do real estate prices look too high in Riviera Maya as of 2026?

-As of early 2026, Riviera Maya property prices appear high compared to local incomes, but they are not wildly disconnected from fundamentals if you focus on prime locations with strong tourism demand.
+As of early 2026, Riviera Maya property prices look stretched against local incomes and long-term rental yields, but they don't appear wildly disconnected from fundamentals if you're looking at prime locations with strong tourism or expat appeal.

 You can also read our latest update regarding the housing prices in Riviera Maya.